Van-LLM-Crew/cursor-secure-coding/README.md

 - Guidance for security control requirements
 - A standard that different organizations can adopt

+## Language Support

+Each rule includes code examples for:
+- JavaScript
+- Python
+- C# (Dotnet)

+## How to Use

+1. Clone this repository
+2. Copy the `.cursor` directory to your project's root folder
+3. Cursor will automatically use these secure coding rules when coding in your project

 ## Project Structure

 This repository contains MDC rules organized by ASVS security level and category: